-It's the task of the finance and insurance manager (or "F&I" manager) to print out the sales or lease contract and make sure that the buyer's financing is in order.
+It's the task of the finance and insurance manager (or F&I manager) to print out the sales or lease contract and make sure that the buyer's financing is in order.
 The F&I manager also presents and arranges dealership financing.
 Often, the interest rates offered by the automakers are the lowest available, so this can be a valuable step in the process.
-There are a number of car financing pitfalls that can occur here, so it's important to be prepared.

-The F&I manager also typically offers customers a number of additional products and services for purchase such as extended warranties, paint protection, LoJack or a car alarm system.
+The F&I manager also typically will offer you a number of products and services for purchase such as extended warranties, paint protection or a car alarm system.
 These items can be very profitable for the dealer.
-If shoppers get drawn into buying products they don't really want, or don't negotiate their prices, they can end up spending more than they'd planned for their vehicle purchase.
+If you get drawn into buying products you don't really want, or don't negotiate their prices, you can end up spending more than you had planned for your vehicle purchase.

 The General Manager

 The dealership's general manager is the highest authority at the business.
 He or she presides over both the sales and service departments.
 If you have a problem with your vehicle that hasn't been resolved by anyone in the normal chain of command, the general manager is your next step.